t3-team/turiyasills-docs-forked/docs/features/index.md

 ### 9. In-Development Features
 - Circuit & Coding Simulation: Offers a proprietary circuit simulation engine tailored for evaluating practical skills in hardware and electronics engineering roles, along with coding simulation integrated with GitHub Codespaces
 - Enhanced Recruitment Analytics: Track metrics like time-to-hire and source effectiveness.
+- The analytics features under development include individual and cumulative assessment analysis.
+These features provide detailed skill breakdowns across subjects offering performance insights.
+They also include question analysis by difficulty and correctness, tracking of time spent per section, and completion rates.
+- Additionally, personalized learning recommendations will be available, helping users identify their strengths, weaknesses, and areas for improvement based on assessment results.

 ## Why Choose Turiyaskills?